deadpenpan/Napoleon/README.md

 The subtitles are presented for each part as formatted and unformatted .srt files for optimal flexibility.

+The formatted .srt version has the subtitles in yellow text with a sans-serif typeface on a translucent black background for optimal legibility in all scenarios.
+Viewers can override this with their preferred settings using the unformatted .srt.

 Those distributing the film, by whatever means, are encouraged to embed, encode, hard code, or otherwise append these subtitles to the same wherever appropriate.

 ## Notes on the Translation and the Subtitling